learnbyexample/learn_gnused/gnu_sed.md

 ## Options at the end of the command

 You can specify command line options even at the end of the command.
-Useful if you forgot some option(s) and want to edit the previous command from the shell history.
+Useful if you forgot some options and want to edit the previous command from the shell history.

 ```bash
 # no output, as + is not special with default BRE